 Click here to read about the sale of two prints through Artflakes.

-Click here to read about the sale of a greeting card print through redbubble.com.
+Click part 1, part 2 to read about the sale of two greeting card prints through redbubble.com.

 Click here to read about the sale of a sticker through Society6.